Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 Early '60s, not 60's; 1980s (Don't use an apostrophe when making figures plural).
-Do not start sentences with a year.
+Avoid starting a sentence with a year.
 Always include the year on first reference of a date in a document.

-- Use an apostrophe to indicate possessive case of nouns: the dog's toy; the car's horn.
+- Use to indicate possessive case of nouns: the department's budget; the employee’s job

-- Use an apostrophe to indicate omission of figures: the '90s; class of '97.
+- Use to indicate omission of figures: the '90s; class of '97

-- In most cases, it is best to capitalize the first letter of the first word in each bullet.
+- Capitalize the first letter of the first word in each bullet

 Use a colon to signal to the reader that a series or a list will follow.